Georgia: Organizers cancel Pride march amid violence | DW | 05.07.2021

 US and EU diplomats already called on Georgian authorities to ensure the rights of all groups within Georgian society last week.

-One of the Pride event organizers, Giorgi Tabagari explained to AFP that the problem was the existence of a number of extremist violent homophobic groups, but that "we feel growing solidarity from Georgian society and from politicians."
+One of the Pride event organizers, Giorgi Tabagari, explained to the Agence France-Press news agency that the problem was the existence of a number of extremist violent homophobic groups, but that "we feel growing solidarity from Georgian society and from politicians."